richafnu/Viva/Viva/engage/work-with-external-networks-and-entra.md

 - Notify users of the new network through a communication channel applicable to your organization.

 >[!NOTE]
-> When you re-add guest accounts to the new network, it offers a feature to notify users of the new URL/domain.
+> When you replace your guest accounts in the new network, it offers a feature to notify users of the new URL/domain.

 ## FAQ